500 S. Barstow Commons

 Eau Claire, WI 54701 View map

 Located in the central business district of Eau Claire, the three-story Federal Building and U.S. Courthouse was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.

-For more building information or service calls, use contact information above.
+For more building information or service calls, contact the property manager or the Minnesota/Wisconsin Service Center (414-297-3035).
 For other federal government information, call toll-free 1-844-USA-GOV1.